-The initial allocated budget for this scheme is €5,000,000.
+The initial allocated budget for this scheme from 1st January 2024 is €7,000,000 for a total initial allocated budget under the SME Enhance (GBER) of €8,000,000.

 1.6 Open (rolling) Call

 The scheme shall be managed on a demand driven basis.
 The IB shall issue a public open call (rolling-call) with periodical cut-off dates for interested eligible Undertakings to submit their applications.
 Following each cut-off date applications will be assessed and evaluated and eligible applications scoring at least 50% of the selection criteria shall be ranked and grants shall be awarded subject to budget availability.